MockbaTheBorg/MockbaModular/README.md

 Small fader (attenuator) module I use to control volume levels, etc.<br>
 This is actually the first module I made, evah!

+## FeidahS
+Small stereo fader module.
+Feidah's big brother.

 ## Mixah
-Small two signal mixer (adder) for voltages.
+Small two signal mixer (crossfader) for voltages.

 ## Dividah
 Simple clock divider based on inverse counting, so all the clock outputs will start in sync.